preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

 ## Conclusion

-In this guide, we went through the essential steps in setting up a Docker Compose file with VPN integration.
-We covered how to choose a suitable VPN provider, how to set up a VPN container in Docker, and how to modify a Docker Compose file to route your service's traffic through the VPN.
-We also went over methods to properly test and verify your VPN-secured Docker services.
+In this guide, we covered the essential steps to set up a Docker Compose file with VPN integration.
+We discussed selecting a suitable VPN provider, setting up a VPN container in Docker, and modifying a Docker Compose file to route service traffic through the VPN.
+We also explored methods to test and verify VPN-secured Docker services.

-Using a VPN with your Docker services significantly enhances your services' security and privacy.
-This setup helps to protect sensitive data by ensuring secure communication between distributed services.
+Using a VPN with your Docker services significantly enhances security and privacy by ensuring secure communication between distributed services and protecting sensitive data.